 Santa Rosa Creek

-The Upper Salinas-Las Tablas Resource Conservation District (US-LT RCD) is pleased to announce it has received a $653,250 grant from the National Fish and Wildlife Foundation to restore the habitat on a portion of Santa Rosa Creek in Cambria.
+The US-LT RCD is pleased to announce it has received a $653,250 grant from the National Fish and Wildlife Foundation to restore the habitat on a portion of Santa Rosa Creek in Cambria.
 This project is innovative because it seeks to address an infrastructure problem in a way that benefits wildlife habitat.
 A portion of Santa Rosa Creek Road is at risk of falling in to Santa Rosa Creek as a result of streambank erosion.
 The County of San Luis Obispo approached the US-LT RCD looking for solutions to this possible road failure, and the US-LT RCD saw this as an opportunity to not only repair the conditions affecting the road but also to restore critical steelhead spawning habitat.

 The US-LT RCD is a hub, bringing together resources to accomplish environmental stewardship goals in our community, and the Santa Rosa Creek Habitat Restoration Project is a perfect example of this.
 Working with the National Fish and Wildlife Foundation, the County of San Luis Obispo, Pacific Gas and Electric Company, and a local landowner, the US-LT RCD is bringing together various funding partners and landowners to achieve multiple goals to benefit the community.